Sequence-regular commutative DG-rings: Introduction

 In order to prove this, we are unable to proceed as in the classical case.
 The reason for that is, as mentioned above, that the characterization of regular local rings as the rings of finite global dimension is simply false in the DG-setting.
 Any non-trivial DG-ring with bounded cohomology has infinite global dimension.
 Instead, we are able to provide another characterization of sequence-regular DG-rings, one which is also easily seen to be stable under localization.

 The key ingredient to obtain such a characterization is to use Cohen–Macaulay DG methods.
 The notion of a Cohen–Macaulay DG-ring was first described in \cite{ShCM}, and was later extensively developed in \cite{ShKos}.
 In this paper we will continue the development of this notion, and use the theory of Cohen–Macaulay DG-rings to prove the following characterization of sequence-regualr DG-rings: \begin{cthm} Let $(A,\bar{\m})$ be a commutative noetherian local DG-ring with bounded cohomology.
 Then the following are equivalent: \begin{enumerate} \item The DG-ring $(A,\bar{\m})$ is sequence-regular. \item The DG-ring $(A,\bar{\m})$ is a Cohen–Macaulay DG-ring, and moreover, the ring $\mrm{H}^0(A)$ is a regular local ring. \end{enumerate} \end{cthm} This result is repeated as Theorem \ref{thm:main} in the body of the paper.
 See Remark \ref{rem:both-needed} for a discussion about the necessity of all conditions in this result.
 Since Cohen–Macaulay DG-rings and regular local rings are stable under localization, Theorem \ref{cthm:local} follows now immediately from this result.
+We view this result as the \textbf{most important contribution of this paper}, because the definition of sequence regularity is a natural generalization, but without Theorem \ref{cthm:charac} it seems very difficult in practice to show that a given DG-ring is sequence-regular.

 Once one knows Theorem \ref{cthm:local} holds, we may define global sequence-regular DG-rings as those commutative noetherian DG-rings such that all of their localizations are sequence-regular.
 Then, a characterization of these global sequence-regular DG-rings, similar to Theorem \ref{cthm:charac} easily follows.

 Let us now describe the contents of this paper.
 As we already mentioned, Section \ref{sec:prem} contains the various preliminaries used in this paper.
 In particular, we recall in it the notion of a Cohen–Macaulay DG-ring, but also the more primitive notion of a local-Cohen–Macaulay DG-ring.
 A Cohen–Macaulay DG-ring is defined to be a DG-ring such that all of its localizations are local-Cohen–Macaulay, and in general the notion of a local-Cohen–Macaulay DG-ring is not stable under localization.